 Charter schools, while publicly funded, are not part of the Gettysburg Area School District (GASD).
-During the 2019-2020 school year, the district paid tuition for 299 charter students at a total cost to taxpayers over $3.6 million.
+During the 2020-2021 school year, the district paid tuition for 290 charter students at a total cost to taxpayers of over $5 million.

 Charter schools come in two different categories.
 One is a brick and mortar establishment that typically enrolls students living within 10 miles of a school district’s boundary.
 The other is a cyber charter school that can be located anywhere within the commonwealth.

 GASD educates about 3,000 students and has won numerous awards and received accolades at the state and national level.
-In fact, Niche.com rated GASD 66 out of over 500 school districts across the commonwealth.
-While most families choose GASD for their child's education, charter schools account for about 7% of area students.
+In fact, Niche.com rated GASD 90 out of over 500 school districts across the commonwealth.

 PA charter schools located within the Gettysburg Area School District boundaries, with GASD enrollment numbers: